What is one of the hottest and under-appreciated assets on Earth this decade?

 - Far less competition

 When you consider the importance of agricultural land, it’s surprising to learn how informal and disorganized the sector truly is.
-As of 2016, 0.5% of total global farmland has an institutional investment.
-Most farmland globally is privately-held as small family farms.
+As of 2016, only 0.5% of total global farmland is from an institutional investment.
+Most farmland globally is made with personal investments and privately-held as small family farms.

 Despite its potential, farmland is significantly undercapitalized.

-The classic 60/40 portfolio split between stocks and bonds is falling apart as the Fed holds rates near zero for the foreseeable future.
+The classic 60/40 portfolio split between stocks and bonds is underperforming as the Fed holds rates near zero for the foreseeable future.
 Fund managers are increasingly allocating funds to riskier investments, and that’s not something you want in a portfolio when you’re close to retirement age.

 - Less alpha in fewer places, with no uncorrelated assets within sight

-Some people are going all-in with Gold, Silver, and industrial metals like copper.
-Others are betting the family cow on Bitcoin (BTC) and crypto-assets.
-But none of these give you the peace of mind and bug-out option that physical land does.
+Some people are going all-in with gold, silver, and industrial metals like copper.
+Others are betting on Bitcoin and other cryptocurrencies.
+But none of these give you the peace of mind and below average risk that physical land, one of the best performing asset classes, does.

 Agriculture will need to become more productive in the future.

-Farmland, as an investment asset class, has historically outperformed stocks and bonds with double-digit annual returns for the past four decades and without much volatility.
+Farmland, as an investment asset class, has historically outperformed stocks and bonds with double-digit annual returns over the past four decades and without much volatility.

 “We could enter into a market where losing nothing is the best-performing asset,” says Phil Toews, chief executive of Toews Corp., which manages $1.9 billion in assets.
-A real asset like farmland, which at worst preserves your capital, makes a strong case with an outlook like that.
+A real asset like farmland, which at worst preserves your capital, makes a strong case with an outlook like that, especially as the global population continues to grow.

 Should You Invest in Water?